 At the Association’s annual membership meeting, Dr. Biggie reflected on his year as president and highlighted the Association’s accomplishments—most notably, the formation of the OVMA Technician Recruitment & Retention Task Force and the launch of its statewide survey aimed at identifying root causes and solutions to the technician shortage.

 As his final presidential act, Dr. Biggie passed the gavel of the OVMA President on to his successor, Dr. Barbara Musolf.
-She is the sixth woman to hold the position.
+She is the seventh woman to hold the position.

 “I am honored and privileged to be your new President,” Dr. Musolf said.
 “I follow in Dr. Biggie’s footsteps, as well as those of many other people whom I admire.”